 Individual circumstances will affect the outcome of the surgery.
 Typical limitations can include; skin quality, breast anatomy and any scarring from previous surgery.

-In the experience of NorthEast Plastic Surgery, patients who elect to have breast reduction surgery have typically suffered from neck and shoulder pain, skin infections under their breasts, limitations in the range of clothing they feel comfortable in, and self-consciousness in the appearance of their breast.
+In the experience of NorthEast Plastic Surgery, patients who elect to have breast reduction surgery have typically suffered from neck and shoulder pain, skin infections under their breasts and other health issues.

 Two or more consultations are often required prior to breast reduction surgery to ensure the patient understands the period of recovery and downtime required, the procedure itself and the expected results post-surgery.